Pruszko/DispersionReticle/README.md

 Full config file location: **"[WoT game directory]/mods/configs/DispersionReticle/config.json"**

-To control which features are enabled, navigate to an above mentioned file and open it using text editor (preferably **Notepad++**).
+To control which features are enabled, either change it in Mod Configurator or navigate to an above mentioned file and open it using text editor (preferably **Notepad++**).

 If config gets invalid format while editing, reload attempt will just be ignored.

 All config options **are reloadable on-the-fly** using **CTRL + P** hotkey in the game **anywhere**.

+## Optional dependencies
+* **Mod Configurator by IzeBerg** - allows configuring my mod using its in-game interface;
+  thanks to **IzeBerg** for cool GUI configuration API
+* **ModsList by POLIROID** - allows for displaying button for Mod Configurator; thanks to **POLIROID**

 ## Compatibility
 This mod **IS NOT** compatible with other mods with similar features as mine.